There are many possibilities with starting greenhouse gardening. But you may be wondering what vegetables you should grow in a greenhouse.

 Peppers.
 These are usually slow growing and need warm temperatures for proper growth, and a greenhouse can be helpful to speed up growing.
 Pretty much any heat-loving plants like bell peppers, jalapeños, cayenne peppers, and ancho chilies are great options to consider.

 Zucchini & Summer Squashes.
 These are another type of plant that you’ll want to ensure you have the adequate space planned out.
 They are a pretty fast growing crop which means you could see a pretty good bounty through the season.

 Beans.
 There are a ton of variety of beans that will do well in a greenhouse over the warmer months.
 Be sure to check out the recommended growing conditions for your specific variety.

 Cucumbers.
 As with outdoor growing varieties, greenhouse cucumbers will provide more yields if they are grown vertically.

 Melons.
 Some varieties of melons, such as watermelons, grow well in a greenhouse.
 These plants usually grow pretty big, so ensure you have the adequate space before planting.

 Eggplants.
-The soil needs to be a consistent warmth for eggplants to be successful.
+The soil needs to be consistently warm for eggplants to be successful.
 They also can not germinate in cooler temps, so starting and growing in a greenhouse is a great option for getting an early start.
 Or if your spring temperatures fluctuate.

 What Grows Well in a Greenhouse During the Cooler Months:

 Herbs.
-So many varieties do well in a greenhouse almost all year round with the right conditions.
-When the temperatures are too hot or cold in the greenhouse, then I would move them indoors to keep them growing.
+So many varieties do well in a greenhouse almost all year round with the right conditions..

 A couple of our favorite herbs to grow in a greenhouse are basil, cilantro, chives, dill, mint, and parsley.
 Mint is very invasive so it does well in a container where its not going to take over the garden.